Rosuav/shed/sudo-2fa.md

     auth sufficient pam_succeed_if.so user notingroup sudo2fa
     auth required pam_google_authenticator.so

+The sudo2fa group has to be mentioned in sudoers *without* the NOPASSWD: flag.

 Alternatively, use the "nullok" parameter to the Google Authenticator plugin to allow it to quietly ignore 2FA on any user that does not have it set up.